NESTLab/sensor-degradation-filter/README.md

 # Sensor Degradation Filters for Minimalistic Collective Perception
 ## Introduction
-This repository provides the code to simulate the experiments shown in [Adaptive Self-Calibration for Minimalistic Collective Perception by Imperfect Robot Swarms](https://arxiv.org/abs/2410.21546).
+This repository provides the code to simulate the experiments shown in [Adaptive Self-Calibration for Minimalistic Collective Perception by Imperfect Robot Swarms](https://arxiv.org/abs/2410.21546) and in [BayesCPF: Enabling Collective Perception in Robot Swarms with Degrading Sensors]().

 Two simulators are provided here:
 1. Python-based static topology simulator, and